HortiBot: An Adaptive Multi-Arm System for Robotic Horticulture of Sweet Peppers: Dual-Arm Manipulation

 We use the peduncle point cloud $PC$ to calculate the optimal cut pose (see \figref{fig:mani_cut}).
 Let $\vec{p}$ be the vector connecting the highest and lowest point of $PC$ (in the vertical axis) and let $M$ be the midpoint of $\vec{p}$.
 We filter $PC$ using a box filter which is centered at $M$ and aligned in the direction of $\vec{p}$.
 The centroid of the filtered $PC$ is used as the cutting position.
 The cutting orientation is fixed relative to the \textit{Cutter's} mounting pose, similar to the grasp orientation.
 We use a fixed cut position above the fruit in case of missing peduncle detections and ensure a minimum distance between grasp and cut pose to avoid self-collisions.

-We update the grasp and cut pose in control cycle (with 100\,Hz) using the latest perception results and generate new arm trajectories using the OTG (see \secref{sec:otg}).
+We update the grasp and cut pose with 100\,Hz using the latest perception results and generate new arm trajectories using OTG (see \secref{sec:otg}).
 In addition, we detect reaching the fruit or peduncle while grasping and cutting by monitoring the force measurements relative to the start of the motions.
 The current motion is stopped if the observed forces exceed a predefined threshold.

-Finally, as we push against the fruit while grasping it, we pull it back slightly and turn the top towards the robot increase the visibility of the peduncle for the camera.
-Again, we use relative force measurements to stop the motion and prevent damaging the fruit.